domikiss/remote_docker_launcher_ros1/README.md

 ```
 $ rosrun remote_docker_launcher_ros1 remote_docker_launcher USER MACHINE DOCKER_IMAGE DOCKER_COMMAND
 ```
 - `USER` and `MACHINE` are the remote user and the IP or hostname of the remote machine which is accessed via SSH (default port).
+It is assumed that the remote machine is accessible via SSH without having to enter a password, i.e., an SSH key is created and installed to the remote machine.
+If you are unfamiliar with this topic, check this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server).

 - `DOCKER_IMAGE` is the name of the Docker image prepared on the remote machine.
 It is assumed to contain a ROS1 environment, the desired ROS1 package and the `launch.sh` script mentioned above.
 A container based on this image is started by the node using the `docker run` command with the `-it --rm --net=host` options.
 - `DOCKER_COMMAND` is a string specifying the shell command which will be issued inside the Docker container after it is started, typically: